 Other Issues

 Available Information.
 The G6 recognized and discussed the necessity of having access to full and accurate information (e.g., stock exchange or regulatory filings) with respect to the Bonds and Loans of a Reference Entity in order to determine whether the 25 or 75 percent thresholds are met.
 The availability of this type of information varies across different jurisdictions.

+The G6 recommends that, in determining whether the 25 or 75 percent thresholds are met, where a Reference Entity files with its primary securities regulators or primary stock exchange or provides to its shareholders, creditors or other persons whose approval of the succession event is required, pro forma financial information which assumes that the relevant succession event has occurred, that information should be used; or, if provided thereafter but before the determination in relation to thresholds is made, any other information that is contained in a written communication provided by the Reference Entity to its primary securities regulators, primary stock exchange, shareholders, creditors or other persons whose approval of the succession event is required, should be used.

+Where a Reference Entity does not file with securities regulators or a stock exchange, or provide to shareholders, creditors or other persons whose approval of the succession event is required, the information contemplated above, the best publicly available information should be used.

+In either case, information should not be used if it is made available more than 14 days after the effective date of the succession event.

 Timing.
 The G6 discussed the possibility of establishing a cut-off date for determining the amount of Bonds and Loans of the Reference Entity to which any entity succeeding to the Reference Entity succeeds.
 A cut-off date would provide parties with certainty, and could be based on the period of time in which relevant information would ordinarily be expected to become available.
 However, this time period would vary across different jurisdictions.

+Instead, the G6 recommends that the determination of whether the 25 or 75 percent thresholds are met should be made as soon as reasonably practicable following the occurrence of the succession event (but with effect from the effective date of the succession event), but no earlier than 14 days after such date.
+This waiting period gives time for relevant information to become available following the occurrence of the event.

 Bright Line Thresholds and Rounding.
 ISDA would welcome the views of market participants on whether the bright line thresholds of 75 percent and 25 percent, as set forth above, are preferable to a situation where the amount of the Bonds and Loans are rounded to the nearest five or ten percent.
 It has been observed that rounding might minimize disputes over small differences in the percentage of Bonds and Loans that are transferred to any particular entity.
 On the other hand, it has been noted that this may increase the likelihood of disputes “on the edges” where the outcome in a finely balanced situation could have significant implications.
 For example, if it were decided that an entity had succeeded to 72.4 percent of Bonds and Loans, the percentage might be rounded down to 70 percent, and the 75 percent threshold would not be reached.
 However, if it were decided that an entity had succeeded to 72.5 percent of Bonds and Loans, the percentage might be rounded up to 75 percent, and the threshold would be reached.